holochain/js-tests-scaffold/README.md

 ```

 ## Webpack config
-If you create your own testing project and you want to use Webpack for bundling make sure to set the following node parameters to have the output run in Holoconsole JS engine:
+If you create your own testing project and you want to use Webpack for bundling make sure to set the following node parameters to have the output run in `hcshell` JS engine:

 ```
 node: {